Skip to Main Content

 Yes.
 Prior to applying for an OAT award, please verify with your course coordinator and/or department chair that the required textbook can be substituted for a high-quality open textbook, OER, or available library resource(s).

-An OAT award recipient is assigned a support team composed of a liaison librarian and an instructional designer.
-These resources are available to help you as you develop your course using open educational resources.
-The team will work with you to find appropriate resources, as well as integrate them into your course to best meet learning objectives.
+An OAT award recipient is assigned a liaison librarian to help you find appropriate resources, as well as integrate them into your course to best meet learning objectives.
+Instructional designers may be available if you need assistance adapting course materials.

 The funding may be utilized as you see fit as long as it is in accordance with NJIT policies and procedures.
 Some examples past recipients at NJIT have used the awards for include: hiring students to help with course redesign (for example, creating and editing new quizzes, videos), attending outside events on best practices in teaching using open educational resources, and even donating the award funds to purchase new books for the library.